oleoneto/kaldi-offline-transcriber/README.md

 ## Updates ##

 ### 2018-10-31 ###
-  * Introduced a new JSON format for holding all information baout the transcription (speakers, words, timings)
+  * Introduced a new JSON format for holding all information about the transcription (speakers, words, timings)
-  * Subtitles are now split to shorter segments
+  * Subtitles are now split into shorter segments
   * TRS files now contain turns without utterance breaks

 ### 2018-09-12 ###